-Designed with adult learners in mind, the master’s degree can be completed in 12 months.
+Designed with adult learners in mind, our MSc and certificates can be completed in 12 months.
 Most coursework is delivered online for easy access from any location, and learning is reinforced in three short residencies that immerse students in the unique natural landscape on and around the Paul Smith’s College campus.
 These onsite sessions build deep connections and professional networks with faculty and peer students while allowing learners to continue their careers and personal lives wherever they live.
 Recent graduates, military veterans, and full-time professionals can all achieve an advanced degree without sacrificing their ability to earn an income.

 Experiential Teamwork On Site

-In addition to a rigorous study of natural ecosystems, environmental ethics, and best practices for planning, management and research, students will work in small teams to conduct a hands-on conservation project working with real clients in the field.
+MS Natural Resources Conservation: In addition to a rigorous study of natural ecosystems, environmental ethics, and best practices for planning, management and research, students will work in small teams to conduct a hands-on conservation project working with real clients in the field.
 Students can opt to embed their final project with their current workplace, thereby enhancing and advancing their engagement with an existing professional community.